sirisian/ecmascript-types/typeprogramming.md

 **R7 — Route infinite string types to pattern metadata.** Specify a `StringPattern` meta type over the [regexp](regexp.md) extension: `validate` by matching; `subtype` conservative (syntactic containment for literal/class concatenations, reflexive otherwise), with the conservatism documented as intentional.
 Provide `suffixed`/`prefixed`-style kit builders.
 Do not add a structural template-literal type kind.

-**R8 — Add `Reflect.matchType` and `Reflect.inferSlot` as optional completeness.** One-sided structural unification returning bindings or `null`.
-Low priority — the catalog never needed it — but it closes the abstract-`infer` question and gives §5.1's determined library author an explicit-inverse escape hatch.
+**R8 — Add `Reflect.matchType` and `Reflect.inferSlot`.** One-sided structural unification returning bindings or `null`.
+Promoted from optional: the decorator catalog needs it to dispatch on a type it is handed, and `when extends T:` in [pattern matching](patternmatching.md) is its syntactic form and consumes this unification.
+It also closes the abstract-`infer` question and gives §5.1's determined library author an explicit-inverse escape hatch.
 Do **not** add *trusted* engine-consulted inverses; the verified propose-and-check form is R15, and `matchType` patterns are structural only — never opaque applications (§6.1).

 **R9 — Keep the phase boundary.** Builders never run inside inference, overload resolution, or narrowing; checker-integrated user code remains exclusively the `meta` protocol hooks with their specified obligations.
 State this as a design invariant in the spec text so future ergonomic pressure has something to push against — in the precise form §6.3 gives it: the inference fixpoint stays builder-free, and every checker-visible effect of user type code is declarative data, a forward-verified proposal, or a per-instantiation-checked contract.